Chemaclass/JiraStatusNotifier/docu/README.md

 ## Mandatory parameters

-Requires in order to connect to JIRA and fetch all the tickets from the board
+These are the required parameters in order to connect to JIRA and fetch all the tickets from the board.

 ### COMPANY_NAME